NiklasRenner/web-no-dependencies/README.md

 to create some kind of inheritance.
 Works as long as `AnnotationUtils` is used for everything related to annotations.

 ##### How to configure java.util.Logger
-I wanted to change logging format, currently done with system property overrride.
+I wanted to change logging format, currently done with system property overwrite.

 #####  How to set default values for annotation
 ex. `String packageName() default "foo.bar";`.

 ##### How to use streams for maps
 ex. `entryStream.collect(Collectors.toMap(Map.Entry::getKey, Map.Entry::getValue));`.
-See ControllerHandler for example.
+See `ControllerHandler` for example.

 ##### How to close HttpServer properly
 Had problem in test where only first test succeeded, cause next text would say "Address already in use", when creating `ApplicationCore`.